regular/talkshow/README.md

 ### Advanced: install from source

-Please see [installation from source](/doc/INSTALLATION_FROM_PYHON_SOURCE) if you want to run the python source version of KommHELP talkshow or if you want to make changes to the code.
+Please see installation from source document under `/doc/INSTALLATION_FROM_PYHON_SOURCE.md` if you want to run the python source version of KommHELP talkshow or if you want to make changes to the code.

-## USAGE / CREATING CONTENT [usage]
+## USAGE / CREATING CONTENT

 The user interface consists of colored rectangles that either play a sound or contain more colored rectangles.
 All rectangles have a caption and optionally may have an associated icon (.png).
 You create this hierarchy of rectangles by creating a hierarchy of subdirectories in the content directory, one subdirectory per rectangle.
-Each subdirectory may contain more subdirectories or a sound file (see [supported formats](#formats) and an image that will be used as the rectangle's icon.
+Each subdirectory may contain more subdirectories or a sound file and an image that will be used as the rectangle's icon.
 The sound file will be played once the rectangle is touched in the User Interface.
 The name of the directory will be used as the caption of the rectangle if there is no image.

 See the provided content directory structure as an example.